brainstem-org/brainstem_support/docs/api/stem/cohort.md

 - **URL:** https://www.brainstem.org/api/private/stem/cohort
 - **Data:** JSON dictionary containing at least the required fields.
 - **Responses:** `201` OK; `400` Bad request; `403` Not allowed; `404` Not found

-**Additional notes:** when a user creates a project they become its owner and only member.
-Any other user or group will not be added at this point.
-Perform a change request to add more users or groups.

 ### Use example (using Python API)
 {: .no_toc}